cosmology-api/cosmology.api/docs/api/protocols.rst

    attributes
    namespaces

+These protocols allow you to specify and inspect which attributes are supported by a given cosmology object.
-The :doc:`reference </api/reference>` provides a flat list of all attributes which can potentially be supported by cosmology instances.
-Conversely, the protocols allow you to specify and inspect which attributes are supported by a given cosmology object.
+If you do not require static or dynamic type checking of cosmology instances, the :doc:`reference </api/reference>` provides a flat list of all methods and attributes which can potentially be supported by cosmology instances.

 Protocol hierarchy